Epirus: Name and etymology

+In the Middle Ages, the term was used by the Despotate of Epirus, one of the Greek successor states of the Byzantine Empire following the dismemberment of the latter in 1204.
+By the Late Middle Ages, during the period of Humanism and the European Renaissance, the term was used as a synonym for Albania.
+During the Ottoman period the term was not used.
+Since the development of the modern Greek nationalism from the early 19th century onwards, the part of Lower Albania – the southern half of Ottoman Albania – that fell within the definition of ancient Epirus, has been called by the newly revived name by Greeks ever since.
+In Greece the name is used by the administrative region of Epirus.
+The Albanian name Epiri, which is derived from the ancient name, is used for the ancient region and not for an administrative one.
+Similarly, the Aromanian name Epiru is derived from the ancient one.

 Boundaries and definitions

 Historically, the geographical area of Epirus proper is defined within the lines drawn from Cape Gjuhëz of the Ceraunian Mountains in the north-west, to Mount Qelqëz in the north-east, to Mount Gavrovo in the south-east, to the mouth of the Ambracian Gulf in the south-west.
 The northern boundary of ancient Epirus is alternatively given as the Vjosa river.
 Epirus's eastern boundary is defined by the Pindus Mountains, that form the spine of mainland Greece and separate Epirus from Macedonia and Thessaly.
 To the west, Epirus faces the Ionian Sea.
 The island of Corfu is situated off the Epirote coast but is not regarded as part of Epirus.

 The definition of Epirus has changed over time, such that modern administrative boundaries do not correspond to the boundaries of ancient Epirus.
 The region of Epirus in Greece only comprises a fraction of classical Epirus and does not include its easternmost portions, which lie in Thessaly.
-In Albania, where the concept of Epirus is never used in an official context, the counties of Gjirokastër, Vlorë, and Berat extend well beyond the northern and northeastern boundaries of classical Epirus.
+In Albania, where the concept of Epirus is never used in an official context, classical Epirus comprises parts of the counties of Gjirokastër and Vlorë.